plaid/go-envvar/README.md

 for the corresponding structs.

 Inner struct fields can either be a struct, pointer to a struct, or an embedded field.

+## Mocking & Custom behavior.

+`ParseWithConfig` can be used to control the behavior of envvar parsing.
+It supports

+* `Getenv` - customize the behavior of obtaining an envvar.
+By default it uses `syscall.Getenv`.